Graduate Course Offerings

 Fundamentals of bonding in solids; basic crystallography of materials; point groups and space groups; tensor properties of crystals; symmetry and physical properties; atomic packing and structures; glassy state; polycrystalline aggregates; grain boundaries and interfaces; textures; multiphase materials; reciprocal space and its application to structure analysis; basic diffraction theory and diffraction methods; crystal structure determination by powder and single crystal techniques.
 Prerequisites: undergraduate course in introductory materials science or consent of instructor.
 Materials AOC.

 Understanding the synthesis and reactivity of solids, phase and defect equilibria.
 Use of phase diagrams.
 Overview of atomistic mechanisms and mathematics of diffusion, phase transformations and microstructural evolution.
 Consideration of surfaces and interfaces, including adsorption and wetting behavior.
 Materials AOC.

-MSE 569, SCANNING ELECTRON MICROSCOPY AND MICROANALYSIS
+MSE 569, SCANNING ELECTRON MICROSCOPY

 MSE 570, TRANSMISSION ELECTRON MICROSCOPY